 The WHO recommends that adults aged 18 to 64 years should get in at least 150 minutes of exercise a week.
 And jogging is a great way to hit that number without the need for expensive equipment or forking out money for gym memberships or exercise classes.
 Jogging is a softer alternative to running for those who do not have medical issues that could be adversely impacted by jogging, as well as for those who are not heavily overweight.
 If you aren’t jogging yet, here’s a beginner’s guide on how to start jogging.
-So what are the health benefits from jogging?
+These health benefits will, hopefully, convince you to get started.

 1. Burn Calories, Lose Weight